Monakiel/gridmini/README.md

-# gridmini
+# Grid Showcase

-A little playaround with CSS Grid to discover its true power.
+A little playaround with the awesome CSS Grid to discover its true power.

+Feel free to check it out.